 It should be noted that USCIS continues to accept cap-exempt H-1B petitions.
 These are petitions generally filed by universities and non-profit research organizations (read more about cap-exempt employers).
 Also, H-1B extensions and H-1B transfers are cap-exempt.

-Anticipated H-1B Filing Season: April 1st to April 5th (Five Days); H-1B Lottery Likely; Last Call for H-1B Cap Filings
+Very Short and Busy H-1B Cap Filing Season Expected: April 1st to April 7th (Five Business Days); H-1B Lottery Likely; Last Call for H-1B Cap Filings

-As we are going in to the peak of the H-1B cap season, our office receives many inquiries about the duration of the H-1B filing season this year or, in other words, when will the H-1B cap be reached?
+As we are going into the peak of the H-1B cap season, our office receives many inquiries about the duration of the H-1B filing season this year or, in other words, when will the H-1B cap be reached?
 So far we have been able to compare demand with prior H-1B filing seasons and we knew that this would be a busy and very short H-1B filing season.
-Now we have indication from USCIS that they are also bracing for a very busy but also a very short H-1B cap filing season.
-According to USCIS, they expect that the H-1B cap be reached in the first five days of April with the number of filings over the first five days exceeding the available number of H-1B visas which means that there will very likely be a random lottery to allocate the available H-1B visas among all filings received in the first five days of April.
+According to our sources (which includes clients, peer law firms and government agencies), we expect that the H-1B cap be reached in the first five business days of April with the number of filings over the first five business days far exceeding the available number of H-1B visas.
+This means that there is almost a guarantee that there will be a random lottery to allocate the available H-1B visas (65,000 regular cap in addition to 20,000 U.S. master’s degree or higher cap) among all filings received in the first five business days of April.

 High H-1B Cap Demand Expected: Last Call for Starting H-1B Cases

-H-1B Applications Filed Over the First Five Days in April Will Be Subject to Random Lottery
+H-1B Applications Filed Over the First Five Business Days in April Will Be Subject to Random Lottery

-Assuming the H-1B cap is reached by April 5th, all H-1B filings which are received over the first five days in April will be subject to a random lottery to determine which of these H-1B applications would be counted and included under the cap.
-This means that, as of now, we expect all H-1B cap cases filed over the first five days in April to be subject to the random lottery.
-The last time a lottery was used to allocate H-1B numbers over the first five days of the H-1B filing season was in April 2008.
+Assuming the H-1B cap is reached by April 7th, as expected, all H-1B filings which are received over the first five business days in April will be subject to a random lottery to determine which of these H-1B applications would be counted and included under the cap.
+This means that, as of now, we expect all H-1B cap cases filed over the first business five days in April to be subject to the random lottery.
+Last year, in April 2014, there was also a random lottery to allocate the approximately 180,000 H-1B filings among the total of 85,000 H-1B visas.

-H-1B Filings Not Picked by the Lottery or Filed Afterwards Are Rejected and Returned
+H-1B Filings Not Picked by the Lottery or Filed After the Cap is Reached Will be Rejected and Returned

-Premium Processing Clock for New H-1B Cases to Start April 15, 2013
+Premium Processing Clock for New H-1B Cases to Start At a Later Date

-In connection with the high level of H-1B filings, USCIS has also announced that they are altering the way they would process premium processing H-1B cases under the H-1B cap.
+In connection with the high level of H-1B filings, USCIS is likely to change the way they would process premium processing H-1B cases filed under the H-1B cap.
 Under current practice, the 15-day premium processing “clock” starts on the day a case is received by USCIS.
-For cases filed under the H-1B cap, in order to facilitate the prioritized data entry of cap-subject petitions requesting premium processing, USCIS has annonced that premium processing for cap-subject H-1B petitions, including H-1B petitions seeking an exemption from the fiscal year cap for individuals who have earned a U.S. master’s degree or higher, will begin on April 15, 2013.
-This means that even for cases filed on April 1, 2013, the premium processing 15-day response window would not start until April 15.
-Premium processing H-1B petitions filed outside of the H-1B cap (such as extensions or transfers) would not be affected.
+For cases filed under the H-1B cap, in order to facilitate the prioritized data entry of cap-subject petitions requesting premium processing, USCIS is likely to indicate that that for cap-subject H-1B petitions, including H-1B petitions seeking an exemption from the fiscal year cap for individuals who have earned a U.S. master’s degree or higher, the premium processing “clock” will begin later in April, most likely around April 15th.
+This means that even for cases filed on April 1, 2015, the premium processing 15-day response window would not start until later in April.
+Premium processing H-1B petitions filed outside of the H-1B cap (such as extensions or transfers) should not be affected.